Lockheed Martin awarded $22.4M in options to sustain AEGIS combat system

 - By Mark Hoover

-Work will be performed in Orlando, Fla., and is expected to be completed in March 2016.
+Work is expected to be completed in June 2017.

 Mark Hoover is a senior staff writer with Washington Technology.
 You can contact him at email@example.com, or connect with him on Twitter at @mhooverWT.